Pandoa/NotificationsPro/getstartedwindows.md

 <img src="_images/WindowsSettingsAppGUID.png"/>
 </div>

-#### 3. Installing and Registering your Application (for development only)
+## 3. Installing and Registering your Application

+### 3.1 The easy way, for development

 ?> The following steps are meant to be done for development only.
 Your installer should take care of them when you release your game to the clients.
+See 3.2 for the detailed steps.

 Add the following code in your application in a place where it will be executed at your app startup.
 A good place for it is your Game Instance's or your Game Mode's `BeginPlay` method.